 Other family travel stories

 Meanwhile, here are some other family travel stories.
+As much as we can, we try to be an environmentally-conscious traveler.
+We have kids who look up to us, so we better set good examples to them.
 Just click on any of the links below:

 - Cebu Pacific Flies Bacolod to Clark for North and Central Luzon